 We use this information, as well as additional factors, to attempt to have the charges dismissed or to negotiate a lesser charge such as reckless operation of a vessel or careless operation of a vessel.
 Our goal is to keep the BUI off your record so that it doesn’t appear as an alcohol-related offense.

 Board certified criminal defense attorney Ben Stechschulte has extensive experience representing BUI clients.
-He understand the immediate and potentially long-term consequences of a BUI conviction and will work to mitigate its impact on your life.
+He understands the immediate and potentially long-term consequences of a BUI conviction and will work to mitigate its impact on your life.
 Contact us today to learn more about our BUI representation and how we can help you.